To everyone performing at DCM this weekend, break legs and blow minds! (Click below for the full schedule.)

 Know that you’ll fail far more than you’ll succeed in getting roles.
 That’s not just you, that’s the business.

 Even if you own the role, out-Brando Brando, or make everyone in the room laugh, you still might not get the part.
-The reasons are endless, but for a partial list, read 31 Reasons Why You Didn’t Get A Callback Or An Audition.
+I’ve seen actors rejected for being too tall, too round, too thin, too short, too good looking (yes!), not good looking enough…and the list goes on.

 As personal as some of it sounds, don’t take it personally.